Stuart Forster looks at 11 cities that have changed their names.

-St Petersburg’s name was changed to Petrograd in 1914 and served as Russia’s capital until 1917.
+St Petersburg’s name change timeline included changes from Petrograd in 1914 and served as Russia’s capital until 1917.
 Between 1924 and 1991 it was called Leningrad, after the revolutionary leader Vladimir Lenin (who himself was originally known as Vladimir Ilyich Ulyanov).
 It was renamed St Petersburg in 1991.

 The State Hermitage Museum, Grand Peterhof Palace and Church of the Saviour on Spilled Blood count among the top attractions in the Russian city.

 Now part of Poland’s Trójmiasto (Tricity) conurbation, along with Sopot and Gdynia, Gdansk was long known as Danzig, a German name.
 The city was once a member of the Heanseatic League of trading cities.
 Its Old Town has been reconstructed and is a joy to stroll in.

 Following World War Two the city’s surviving ethnic Germans were forced out.
 The city was resettled and renamed Gdansk.